KDE/documentation-develop-kde-org/source/resources/contribute.rst

 behavior or appearance, but rather link to the corresponding components needed to implement a pattern.

-Optional you can add subsections for desktop and mobile
+Optional: you can add subsections for desktop and mobile.

 ::